FGrattoni/FGrattoni.github.io/_posts/2020-12-28-On deck combinations and probabilities of drawing.md

+---
+layout: post
-# On deck combinations and probabilities of drawing cards
+title: On deck combinations and probabilities of drawing cards

-``subtitle:`` Or how can I compute the probability of drawing any number of cards from any number of specific sets of cards on the first hand.
+subtitle: Or how can I compute the probability of drawing any number of cards from any number of specific sets of cards on the first hand.
+cover-img:
+thumbnail-img:
+share-img:
+tags: [probability]
 ---

 Table top games are a wonderland of maths and probability, much more than one may be willing to think about when trying to seek pleasure, maybe even disconnect the mind with a simple game.
 Card games, in this, are no exception.